iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.9/report.md

 > Never have received the pin to open it<br> :date: __2020-05-08 01:20:55__

 > Won't download past 97%<br> :date: __2020-05-07 12:21:06__

-> Mostly disappointed that in all government media announcements they just say 'download the app' without specifying the name of the app clearly.
-There are several COVID-19 apps out there now.
-Give it a distinctive name.<br> :date: __2020-05-07 10:02:42__